rgargour/kaiko_challenge/README.md

 * response time must be under 100ms
 * protobuf definition must not be modified (except for language-related changes such as options)
 * client code written in go must not be modified and must be compatible with your implementation
+* instructions on how to run your server locally must be provided

+# Soft Constraints

 * your implementation must be documented
 * your implementation must be ready to be packaged in a docker image (Dockerfile must be implemented)
 * your implementation must be integration-tested

-# Soft Constraints

 * you should implement a build tool (Gradle, Rake, Make, etc.) to ease the build and testing of your implementation
 * your commit history should be clean and reflect atomic changes, you are allowed to rewrite history